 Alcohol or no alcohol?

-Wet alcohol on the skin burns too often.
-If you use the alcohol, let it dry before injecting to avoid the sting.
-Then after the injection, quickly apply a cotton ball to prevent medication from leaking and irritating the skin.
+Wet alcohol on the skin can burn during injections.
+If you use an alcohol swab to clean the skin, let it dry before injecting to avoid the sting.
+Then after the injection, quickly apply a cotton ball to prevent medication from leaking and irritating the surrounding skin.

 Set auto-injector depth.

 Every body is different.
-Depending upon how much extra cushion (ie. fat) or lack there of you have, set the auto-injector depth accordingly.
+Depending upon how much extra cushion (i.e., fat), or lack there of you have, set your auto-injector depth accordingly.
 Deeper is usually better, but not so deep as to risk hitting a muscle - OUCH!!
-Adjust the depth somewhat for each site location.
-More fat, more depth, higher number.
+Adjust the depth somewhat for each injection site location.
+More fat, greater depth, higher number.
 Less fat, less deep, lower number.

 Rotate, rotate, rotate!

 Help keep your skin healthy!
-Rotate injection sites, moving between different areas of the arms, legs, abdomen, and buttocks.
+Rotate injection sites, moving between different areas of the arms, legs, abdomen, buttocks, or other approved areas.
 Do not inject in the same place twice in a row, and be sure to wait at least seven days before using a particular spot again.

 Post-injection, gently massage the area.
-For Rebif, Avonex, and Betaseron, you may do this immediately.
-For Copaxone, wait at least 24 hours before massaging any lumps.
+For Rebif, Avonex, or Betaseron, you may do this immediately.
+For Copaxone, it is recommended to wait at least 24 hours before massaging any lumps that develop.